-America the Beautiful Pass and older Golden Age and Golden Access Passport programs2 can be used at TVA campgrounds to obtain half-price rentals on daily campsites only.
+America the Beautiful Pass and older Golden Age and Golden Access Passport programs can be used at TVA campgrounds to obtain half-price rentals on daily campsites only.

-Facilities management provided us certain revenue, expense, and occupancy information (i.e., the number of days the campsites were occupied) for fiscal years 2004 - 2008 for the TVA managed campgrounds, and that information is summarized in Table 1 for Barton Springs Campground.
+Facilities Management provided us certain revenue, expense, and occupancy (i.e., the number of days the campsites were occupied) information for fiscal years 2004 - 2008 for the TVA-managed campgrounds, and that information is summarized in Table 1 for Loyston Point Campground.